This post was originally published on November 16th 2017, and was last updated on December 15th 2017.

 And, it’s not only helpful for engaging your users, but it also helps you to fill up your own Instagram feed with photos you don’t need to create yourself.
 It’s a win-win.

-If you do have a branded hashtag, include it in your Instagram bio.
+And if you do have a branded hashtag, include it in your Instagram bio.
 It’ll serve as a constant reminder to your followers about what hashtag you’d like them to use, while featuring it in an easy-to-reference place where they won’t have to go hunting for it.

 NOTE: For whatever reason, hashtags that you include in your bio aren’t clickable on mobile.
 But, they are using Instagram’s web interface.